 Once a product expires, it is not necessarily harmful to consume.
 However, the active ingredients may no longer be up to their labeled potency.
-In the case of an expired product, it is generally best to discard that product and purchase a fresh, new batch.
+In the case of an expired product, it is best to discard that product and purchase a new batch.
 When purchasing supplements, always check the expiration date printed on the label, as some products may expire within a year from the date of purchase.

 The vast majority of supplements may be cut in half, crushed, or chewed if swallowing is a challenge.
 Softgels that are too large to swallow may be punctured or cut in half to release the contents into a spoon or food source.
 The only products of exception are those that are timed-release or enteric coated.
-Such supplements should be swallowed whole to promote optimal product effectiveness.
+Such supplements should be swallowed whole for optimal product effectiveness.